zhengyang-wang/3D-Unet--Tensorflow/README.md

 Created by [Zhengyang Wang](http://people.tamu.edu/~zhengyang.wang/) and [Shuiwang Ji](http://people.tamu.edu/~sji/index.html) at Texas A&M University.

 ## Update
+**11/10/2019**:
+Our paper "Non-local U-Nets for Biomedical Image Segmentation" has been accepted by AAAI-20!

 **10/01/2018**:
 1. The code now works when we have subjects of different spatial sizes.